 Our day started by meeting our Indian guide at 8am in the town of Crowheart, WY.
 The Cold Springs trailhead offers the shortest access to Gannett Peak.
 However, it is located on private Indian land and transportation to/from the trailhead must be arranged with the Wind River tribal council.
 (Details here.)
 The ride to the trailhead from Crowheart took about an hour and a half over a very rough 4WD dirt road.

 The Ink Wells Trail took us up and over the 11,000ft Scenic Pass next to Dinwoody Peak and provided us with our first glimpse of Gannett Peak some 12 miles away.
-As luck would have it, a storm rolled in just as we were crossing the pass, with a bit of thunder and lightening in the distance.
+As fate would have it, a storm rolled in just as we were crossing the pass, with a bit of thunder and lightening in the distance.
 The Scenic Pass is fairly long and we were smack dab in the middle of it carrying 65 pound packs.
 It would have taken us some time to get to lower ground, either by going back or continuing forward.
 So we opted to drop our packs and lay low for a bit.
 Fortunately, the storm passed quickly and we were able to continue to Echo Lake.

 We covered 8 miles the second day, hiking through Floyd Wilson Meadow, crossing numerous streams, and following the melting glacial torrent leaking down from the Dinwoody Glacier.
 It rained periodically during the day and again there was some violent thunder and lightening, this time coming from the vicinity of Gannett Peak.
 Thankfully the storm cleared by the time we reached our campsite.